MCH3003 : Memory Matters: Mediating Present Pasts for the Future

 The assessment is planned in such a way as to allow for incremental, reflexive learning.

-The assessment methods offer students the opportunity to explore themes from the module and apply them in a theoretical and practical way.
-Essay 1 allows students to identify and critique theories, themes and methods discussed within the module in order to analyse different scales and dimensions of memory in relation to examples of their choice.
-Students will be given a list of potential essay questions, but will also be able to define their own topics in consultation with the module leader, enabling students to draw out specific interests, practices or debates that are of interest to them.
+The combined assessment methods offer you the opportunity to explore themes from the module and apply them in a theoretical and practical way.
+Essay 1 allows you to identify and critique theories, themes and methods discussed within the module in order to analyse different scales and dimensions of memory in relation to examples of your choice.
+You will be given a list of potential essay questions, but will also be able to define your own topics in consultation with the module leader, enabling you to draw out specific interests, practices or debates that are of interest to you.

 Timetable